EloiStree/OpenUPM_DeveloperNote/README.md

-# 2024_08_09_DeveloperNote
+# OpenUPM: Developer Note

-Tool that allows you to put some developer note in your unity project.
+Just a tools that allows to put some note in your Scene as developer.
+Nothing crazy but useful.